Emma Steigerwald

 climate-driven range shifts

-All over the world, countless species are undergoing elevational and latitudinal range shifts in response to our rapidly changing climate.
-I am using low-coverage whole genome data to study how contemporary, climate-driven range shifts shape spatial patterns in genetic diversity, and the consequent implications for the adaptation of affected species.
+Globally, countless species are undergoing elevational and latitudinal range shifts in response to our rapidly changing climate.
+I am interested in how these range shifts shape spatial patterns in genetic diversity, and the consequences for species' fitness and continued adaptation to novel challenges.
+Given my particular interest in amphibians, I am particularly interested in pathogens as novel challenges.
+How will the climate-driven range shifts of hosts reshape disease transmission and infection outcomes?

 Using eDNA to study the